 A few important disclaimers to begin with...

 - I reserve the right to express opinions AND emotions.
 Some people are uncomfortable with the latter but I've decided I can't really be honest without sharing both thought and passion.
-Be forewarned that while I do not intend to "curse like a sailor" on this blog, I do use emotive language from time to time.
+Be forewarned that while I do not intend to "curse like a sailor" on this website, I do use emotive language from time to time.
 I prefer honest, salty discourse over annoyingly polite, passive-aggressive rhetoric.

 - As far as my opinions, I also reserve the right to change them.
 So whether on this website or anywhere else, please know that I don't write or speak ex cathedra.
 Each piece reflects my thoughts on whatever it is I am talking about at the time it is published.